General Information

 Other Faculty and Programs Affiliated with Social:

-Other members of the psychology department at University Park with interests in social psy-chology include, but are not limited to: Sheri Berenbaum (social and cognitive development, primarily from a neuroscience perspective), Pamela Cole (emotion regulation), Alicia A. Grandey (stress and emotions), Ken Levy (social, personality, and developmental psycholo-gy), Lynn Liben (cognitive and social development including development of gender and racial stereotypes); Susan Mohammed (group/team dynamics and decision making,).
+Other members of the psychology department at University Park with interests in social psychology include, but are not limited to: Sheri Berenbaum (social and cognitive development, primarily from a neuroscience perspective), Pamela Cole (emotion regulation), Alicia A. Grandey (stress and emotions), Ken Levy (social, personality, and developmental psycholo-gy), Lynn Liben (cognitive and social development including development of gender and racial stereotypes); Susan Simkins (group/team dynamics and decision making,).
 In addition, faculty in other departments at University Park have interest in social psychological research including Michael Hecht, Department of Communication Arts and Sciences (communication), Phyllis Mansfield (women’s studies and health education), Wayne Osgood and Barry Ruback (crime, law and justice); and Marylee Taylor (sociology).
-Psychology faculty at other PSU loca-tions whose core area is social psychology include: Peter Crabb (technology and social behav-ior); Mary Gergen (social constructionism, gender issues); John Johnson (personality); and Margaret Signorella (gender schemata, sex differences in cognitive ability).
+Psychology faculty at other PSU locations whose core area is social psychology include: Peter Crabb (technology and social behavior); Mary Gergen (social constructionism, gender issues); John Johnson (personality); and Margaret Signorella (gender schemata, sex differences in cognitive ability).

 Specialization in Cognitive and Affective Neuroscience